hackclub/ai-safety-dance/intro.md

 This is how I feel about "don't worry about AI, it can't even do [X]".

-Is our postmodern memory-span *that* bad? *One* decade ago, just *one*, the world's state-of-the-art AIs couldn't even *recognize pictures of cats.* Now, not *only* can AI do that at human-performance level, AIs can pump out [:a picture of a cat-ninja slicing a watermelon in the style of Vincent Van Gogh](#CatNinja) in *under a minute*.
+Is our postmodern memory-span *that* bad? *One* decade ago, just *one*, the world's state-of-the-art AIs couldn't reliably *recognize pictures of cats.* Now, not *only* can AI do that at human-performance level, AIs can pump out [:a picture of a cat-ninja slicing a watermelon in the style of Vincent Van Gogh](#CatNinja) in *under a minute*.

 Is *current* AI a huge threat to our jobs, or safety?
 No. (Well, besides the aforementioned deepfake scams.)

-But: if AI keeps improving at the same rate as it has been for the last decade... it seems plausible to me we could get "Einstein/Oppenheimer-level" AI in 30 years.[^numerical-extraction] That's well within many folks' lifetimes!
+But: if AI keeps improving at a similar rate as it has for the last decade... it seems plausible to me we could get "Einstein/Oppenheimer-level" AI in 30 years.[^numerical-extraction] That's well within many folks' lifetimes!

 As "they" say:[^quote-trees]